microsoft/ivy/language.md

 environment is assumed to be non-interfering, that is, Ivy assumes that the call to `callback` has no visible side effect on the program.
 An imported action may not be implemented by the program.

+## Assume/guarantee reasoning

+Ivy doesn't require us to prove all at once that a program is safe.
+Instead, we can break the proof down into smaller proofs using the *assume/guarantee* approach.

+For example, suppose we have the following program with two objects:

+    #lang ivy1.7

+    object num = {
+        type this

+        interpret this -> nat

+        function even(X:this) = (X / 2 * 2 = X)
+        function odd(X:this) = ~even(X)
+    }

+    object evens = {
+        var number : num
+        after init {
+            number := 0
+        }

+        action step = {
+            call odds.put(number + 1)
+        }

+        action put(n:num) = {
+            number := n;
+        }

+        invariant number.even

+    }

+    object odds = {
+        var number : num
+        after init {
+            number := 1
+        }

+        action step = {
+            call evens.put(number + 1)
+        }

+        action put(n:num) = {
+            number := n;
+        }

+        invariant number.odd

+    }

+    export evens.step
+    export odds.step

+Each object stores a natural number when its `put` action is called and sends this number plus one to the other object when its `step` action is called by the environment.
+We want to prove the invariants that `evens.number` remains even, and `odds.number` remains odd.
+Moreover, we would like to prove these invariants by reasoning about `evens` and `odds` in isolation.
+To do this, we use an assume/guarantee specification.

+Here is the `evens` object with separate specification and implementation:

+    isolate evens = {

+        action step
+        action put(n:num)

+        specification {
+            before put {
+                require n.even
+            }
+        }

+        implementation {

+            var number : num
+            after init {
+                number := 0
+            }

+            implement step {
+                call odds.put(number + 1)
+            }

+            implement put(n:num) {
+                number := n;
+            }

+            invariant number.even
+        }
+    }
+    with odds,num

+An *isolate* is a special kind of object that acts as a unit of verification.
+It generally has three parts.
+It starts with a declaration of the *interface* of the object.
+This usually consists of types, functions and actions that are provided by the object.
+The next section is the *specification*.
+This usually consists of variables, properties and monitors that are *visible* outside the isolate.
+Finally, we have the *implementation*.
+It usually consists of variables, function definitions and action implementations that are *hidden*.
+An isolate may depend on the visible parts of other objects.
+This is declares using the keyword `with`.
+In this case `evens` depends on `odds` and `nat`.

+The isolate for `odds` is similar:

+    isolate odds = {

+        action step
+        action put(n:num)

+        specification {
+            before put {
+                require n.odd
+            }
+        }

+        implementation {

+            var number : num
+            after init {
+                number := 1
+            }

+            implement step {
+                call evens.put(number + 1)
+            }

+            implement put {
+                number := n;
+            }

+            invariant number.odd

+        }
+    }
+    with evens,num

+Effectively, this breaks the proof that the two assertions always hold into two parts.
+In the first part, we assume the object `evens` gets correct inputs and prove that it always sends correct outputs to `odds`.
+In the second part, we assume the object `odds` gets correct inputs and prove that it always sends correct outputs to `evens`.

+This argument seems circular on the surface.
+It isn't, though, because when we prove one of the assertion holds, we are only assuming that the other assertion has always held *in the past*.
+So what we're really proving is that neither of the two objects is the first to break the rules, and so the rules always hold.

+In the first isolate, we prove the assertion that `evens` guarantees.
+We do this using the visible part of `odds`, but we forget about the hidden state of the `odds` object (in particular, the variable `odss.number`).
+To model the call to `evens.put` in the hidden part of `odds`, Ivy exports `evens.put` to the environment.
+The `requires` statement in the specification `even.put` thus becomes a guarantee of the environment.
+That is, each isolate only guarantees those assertions for which it receives the blame.
+The rest are assumed.

+When we verifiy isolate `evens`, the result is as if we had actually entered the following program:

+    #lang ivy1.7

+    object nat {
+        ...
+    }

+    object evens = {
+        var number : nat
+        after init {
+            number := 0
+        }

+        action step = {
+            call odds.put(number + 1)
+        }

+        action put(n:nat) = {
+            require even(nat)
+            number := n;
+        }

+        invariant number.even
+    }

+    object odds = {

+        action put(n:nat) = {
+            require odd(nat)
+        }
+    }

+    export evens.step
+    export evens.put

+Notice the implementation of `odds.put` has been eliminated, and what remains is just the assertion that the input value is odd (Ivy verifies that the eliminated side effect of `odds.put` is in fact invisible to `evens`).
+The assertion that inputs to `evens` are even has in effect become an assumption.
+We can prove this isolate is safe by showing that `even.number` is invariantly even, which means that `odds.put` is always called with an odd number.

+The other isolate, `odds`, looks like this:

+    #lang ivy1.7

+    object nat {
+        ...
+    }

+    object evens = {

+        action put(n:nat) = {
+            require even(nat)
+        }
+    }

+    object odds = {
+        var number : nat
+        after init {
+            number = 1
+        }

+        action step = {
+            call evens.put(number + 1)
+        }

+        action put(n:nat) = {
+            require odd(nat)
+            number := n;
+        }

+        invariant number.odd
+    }

+    export odds.step
+    export odds.put

+If both of these isolates are safe, then we know that neither assertion is the first to fail, so the original program is safe.

+The general rule is that a `require` assertion is a guarantee for the calling isolate and and assumption for the called isolate, while an `ensure` action is a guarantee for the called isolate and an assumption for the callinf isolate.
+When we verify an isolate, we check only those assertions that are gurantees for actions in the isolate.

 ## Changes between Ivy language versions